Ex-NFL player Kellen Winslow II gets 14 years for rapes

-The 37-year-old son of San Diego Chargers Hall of Fame receiver Kellen Winslow appeared via videoconference at the hearing in San Diego Superior Court in Vista, a city north of San Diego.
+The 37-year-old son of San Diego Chargers Hall of Fame tight end Kellen Winslow appeared via videoconference at the hearing in San Diego Superior Court in Vista, a city north of San Diego.
 He declined to comment before his sentence, saying his lawyers had advised him not to speak.

 “In the future, I do plan to tell my story,” said the former Cleveland Browns star, once the highest-paid tight end in the NFL.